-Moving can be a big adjustment—especially for children.
+Moving can be an exciting adventure…and a big adjustment, especially for children.
 Regardless of how far you’re moving, the transition may bring up difficult feelings for your kids, so it’s important to reframe their thinking and promote the positive aspects of relocating.
 There are many different strategies and tools for preparing your child, but one way you can help them get excited about the move is to throw them a going away party!

-A party can be a great opportunity for your child to create fun and lasting memories with their friends, and it may help create positive anticipation around the transition.
-We’ve rounded up a few ideas to get you started, but feel free to follow our Moving Party board on Pinterest for even more inspiration.
+A party can be a great opportunity for your child to create fun and lasting memories with their friends, and it may help generate positive anticipation around the transition.
+We’ve rounded up a few going away party ideas to get you started, but feel free to follow our Moving Party board on Pinterest for even more inspiration.

 Let your child help with the planning.

 During a move, kids can feel like a lot of things are out of their control.
 By letting them make choices about their party’s guest list, invitations, food, activities, theme, favors and other details, you’ll give them a chance to feel in charge.
-Plus, all the party planning will only add to their anticipation.
+Plus, all the party planning will only add to their anticipation!
+Here are a few ways you can involve them in the process:

-- Use moving materials you probably already have around, like cardboard and bubble wrap, to help them create fun and fitting invitations.
+- Get creative with the invites.
+Use moving materials you probably already have around, like cardboard, bubble wrap, and packing tape, to help them craft fun and fitting invitations.
+Your child can decorate each one with drawings or stickers to add a personal touch.

 Look for ways to build memories.